Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

-The goal of this paper is to revisit the migration model \citep{cossouetal14,izidoroetal17} and to build a comprehensive scenario for the origins of super-Earths that is aligned with the broad picture of planet formation.
+The goal of this paper is to revisit the migration model \citep{cossouetal14,izidoroetal17} and to build a comprehensive scenario for the origins of super-Earths that is consistent with a broad picture of planet formation.
 This is the main upgrade of this study relative to \citet{izidoroetal17}.
 A key new ingredient in our scenario is pebble accretion.
-Pebble accretion plays a role after the formation of planetesimals, which are thought to form from small drifting particles by a collective instability like the streaming instability \citep{youdingoodman05,johansenetal09,carreraetal15,simonetal16,carreraetal17}.
-The largest planetesimals grow by accreting other planetesimals as well as drifting pebbles \citep{johansenlacerda10,ormelklahr10,lambrechtsjohansen12,johansenetal15,xuetal17}.
-Pebble accretion can explain the rapid growth of the building blocks of terrestrial planets, super-Earths and ice giants \cite[e.g.][]{lambrechtsjohansen12,levisonetal15,levisonetal15b,bitschetal15b,bitschjohansen16,nduguetal18,chambers16,johansenetal15,johansenlambrechts17,lambrechtsetal18}.
+Pebble accretion plays a role after the formation of planetesimals, which are themselves thought to form by clumping of drifting pebbles via the so-called streaming instability ~\citep{youdingoodman05,johansenetal09,carreraetal15,simonetal16,carreraetal17}.
+Planetesimals then grow by mutual collisions, and once they approach lunar mass, they start to accrete pebbles efficiently ~\citep{johansenlacerda10,ormelklahr10,lambrechtsjohansen12,johansenetal15,xuetal17}.
+Pebble accretion can explain the rapid growth of the building blocks of terrestrial planets, super-Earths, and ice giants \cite[e.g.,][]{lambrechtsjohansen12,levisonetal15,levisonetal15b,bitschetal15b,bitschjohansen16,nduguetal18,chambers16,johansenetal15,johansenlambrechts17,lambrechtsetal18}.
 However, what sets the destiny of planets in becoming either hot super-Earths or a different class of planet is not entirely clear.

-This paper is part of a trilogy that develops a unified model to explain the formation of rocky Earth-like planets, hot super-Earths and giant planets from pebble accretion and migration.
-This paper is dedicated to the formation pathways, dynamical evolution and compositions of hot super-Earths.
-The other two companion papers of this trilogy focus on 1) the formation of terrestrial planets and super-Earths inside the snowline, highlighting the role of the pebble flux \citep[][hereafter refereed to as Paper I]{lambrechtsetal18} and 2) understanding the conditions required for gas giant planet formation in the face of orbital migration \citep[][a companion paper of this series, hereafter refereed to as Paper III]{bitschetal18c}
+This paper is part of a trilogy that develops a unified model to explain the formation of rocky Earth-like planets, hot super-Earths, and giant planets from pebble accretion and migration.
+This paper is dedicated to the formation pathways, dynamical evolution, and compositions of hot super-Earths.
+The other two companion papers of this trilogy focus on (1) the formation of terrestrial planets and super-Earths inside the snow line, highlighting the role of the pebble flux \citep[][hereafter referred to as Paper I]{lambrechtsetal18}, and (2) understanding the conditions required for gas giant planet formation in the face of orbital migration \citep[][a companion paper of this series, hereafter referred to as Paper III]{bitschetal18c}